 One of the co-founders of Alcoholics Anonymous, Bill Wilson, experienced depression.
-He wrote the 12 steps which are a set of universal principles for better mental health.
+He wrote the 12 steps, which are a set of universal principles for better mental health.
 The steps did not cure his depression, but the impact of them helped.
-Today there are a wide range of treatment options available for those dealing with depression.
-The 12 steps can be a great compliment to other therapies.
+Today there is a wide range of treatment options available for those dealing with depression.
+The 12 steps can be a great complement to other therapies.

 In step 1, we admit we are powerless.
 Admitting we are powerless over our depression is the first step in healing, just as it was in admitting we had a problem with drugs or alcohol.
 Healing begins when we accept what is true.
 We can’t recover until we take this step.

 In steps 2 and 3, we turn our life over to a higher power.
 We admit we can’t cure depression on our own.
 Sometimes our higher power works through others, so these steps are about receiving help.
 This help may come from a therapist, a psychiatrist, a massage therapist, or a support group.
 Here we surrender and allow assistance.